Toffee Cookies with Chocolate Chips

 About this Toffee Cookies Recipe:

-• Flavor: The cookies are filled with sweet chocolate chips, buttery dough and rich toffee.
-But the real secret to their standout flavor is the sea salt we sprinkle on top.
-It cuts through the sweetness and adds depth of flavor.
+- Flavor: Toffee is the way to get that brown butter flavor you love without browning butter.
+The cookies are filled with sweet chocolate chips, buttery dough and rich toffee.
+Sea salt sprinkled on top cuts through the sweetness and adds depth of flavor.

-• Texture: The outer edges of these cookies are lightly crisp, giving way to chewy centers that you won’t be able to get enough of.
-So, if you’re ready for a unique cookie experience, preheat your oven and gather your ingredients.
-Let’s make some Toffee Cookies.
+- Texture: The outer edges of these cookies are lightly crisp, giving way to chewy centers that you won’t be able to get enough of.

 Ok, so it’s not a secret, but it’s a necessary step when making drop toffee chocolate chip cookies.
 Or any drop cookie, really.